Transmission Media

 High cost relative to terrestrial networking

-- 100 Mbit/s down, 5 Mbit/s up are common
+- 12 Mbps to 100 Mbit/s down, 5 Mbit/s up are common

 - Remote sites, difficult-to-network sites